Jimoulis31/CalculatorPython/README.md

 🛠️ Installation & Setup
 1. Clone the repository
-bash

 git clone https://github.com/<your-username>/calculator-tkinter.git
 cd calculator-tkinter
 2. Run the program
 Make sure you have Python 3.x installed.

-bash
 python calculator.py
 That’s it!
 The GUI window should open, ready for calculations.

 💡 How It Works
 The program uses a StringVar() object to manage the display text.
-Each button press updates a global result string which gets evaluated when you press =.
+Each button press updates a global result string, which gets evaluated when you press =.

 Key functions: